paralkarkedar/paralkarkedar/README.md

 - 🔭 I have a strong foundation in both frontend and backend development.
 - 🌱 I am skilled in:
   - **Frontend Development**: HTML, CSS, React
-  - **Backend Development**: Django, Node.js
+  - **Backend Development**: Django, Node.js, JavaScript, Python, Java
 - 👨‍💻 I am familiar with Java and advanced Java.
 - 💻 My programming languages are Java and Python.
 - 🌟 I have solved 200 coding questions on LeetCode and 120 questions on GeeksforGeeks.
-- 📱 I have developed various applications in Android and websites using HTML, CSS, JavaScript, and React.
+- 📱 I have developed various applications in Android and websites using Java, XMl, Kotlin, HTML, CSS, JavaScript, and React.

 ## 🛠️ Skills